drmingler/Tweeter/README.md

 # Twitter Clone

-A twitter like application made with react-redux, you can create tweets, reply to tweets, like tweets and also view different tweets and replies and lot more!
+A twitter-like application made with react-redux, you can create tweets, reply to tweets, like tweets and also view different tweets and replies and a lot more!

 #### Link To The Website : https://bit.ly/2MXA3Qq
 ## Project Setup